 Ingredients

-- 2 level tablespoons (4 g) ground ginger
+• 2 level tablespoons (4 g) of ground ginger

-*You can do it without liquor, but the truth is that it is highly recommended.
-If you want, you can make the base mixture and, when you have it done, separate it into two parts, and apply half the rum (30 ml) to one of the parts.
+*You can make it without alcohol, but honestly it’s highly recommended.
+If you want, you can make the base mixture and, once it’s ready, split it into two parts, and add 30 ml of rum to one of them.

 Preparation

-- Put the milk in a saucepan over low heat.
-You must heat it without it boiling.
-Leave a few minutes and stop the heat to temper a bit.
+1. Put the milk in a saucepan over low heat.
+Heat it without letting it come to a boil.
+Let it sit for a few minutes and turn off the heat so it cools slightly.

-- Meanwhile, separate the whites from the yolks with a white separator .
-Transfer them to a bowl and mix with the sugar (if you do it with the KitchenAid, use the flexible-sided paddle attachment), until the mixture is whiter.
+2. Meanwhile, separate the egg whites from the yolks with a egg white separator.
+Transfer them to a bowl and mix with the sugar (if you’re using the KitchenAid, use the flex-edge paddle attachment) until the mixture is paler.

-- Pour a few tablespoons of milk into the bowl with the yolks, continuing to mix (we are not interested in the yolks curdling).
-After diluting the yolks a little with the milk, pour all the mixture of yolks and sugar into the saucepan with the hot milk.
-Put on a gentle fire.
+3. Pour a few tablespoons of milk into the bowl with the yolks, stirring continuously (we don’t want the yolks to curdle).
+After thinning the yolks a little with the milk, pour the entire yolk-and-sugar mixture into the saucepan with the hot milk.
+Set over low heat.

-- Leave on the fire until it reduces, until it thickens a bit.
-When it has a napa consistency, the preparation will be ready (when passing a finger through the reverse part of the spoon, the path traced by the finger is drawn).
+5. Leave it over the heat until it reduces, until it thickens a bit.
+When it has a nappe consistency, the preparation will be ready (when running a finger across the back of the spoon leaves the line traced by the finger).

-- Transfer it to a bowl, passing it through a fine mesh strainer.
+6. Transfer it to a bowl, passing it through a fine-mesh sieve.

-- In another bowl or pot, introduce very cold water (or water and ice).
-The idea is to put the bowl with the eggnog on top of that pot, so that the bowl with the eggnog cools (beware! we don't want water to get into the punch, we just want to cool the bowl and the preparation).
+7. In another bowl or pot, add very cold water (or water and ice).
+The idea is to place the bowl with the eggnog on top of that pot, so the bowl with the eggnog cools down (Careful! we don’t want any water getting into the eggnog; we only want to chill the bowl and the mixture).

-- Add the cinnamon, cloves, ground ginger, nutmeg, cooking cream and rum* to the punch.
-Mix everything with a whisk and place in a bottle to let cool.
+8. Add to the punch the cinnamon, cloves, ground ginger, nutmeg, cooking cream, and rum*.
+Mix everything with a whisk and pour into a bottle to cool.
 Your Christmas punch is ready!

-- Take advantage of the whites!
-When it's time to serve, you'll often see Christmas punch served just as you've prepared it in a glass or mug, and with a cinnamon stick.
-However, if you want to follow the traditional version in which nothing was wasted, use the egg whites that you have separated from the yolks to assemble them, and serve the eggnog with a top layer of foam that you will decorate with cinnamon.
-This way you will make an eggnog of those that mark tradition!
+• Make the most of the egg whites!
+When serving, you’ll often see Christmas punch served just as you prepared it in a glass or mug, with a cinnamon stick.
+However, if you want to follow the traditional version in which nothing went to waste, use the egg whites you separated from the yolks to whip them, and serve the eggnog with a top layer of foam which you will garnish with cinnamon.
+That’s how you’ll make an eggnog true to tradition!

-- Eggnog is eaten hot , which is why it has always been ideal and typical of cold times.
-But cold is delicious!
-It reminds me of a spiced milkshake, Try it and you won't know how you like it better!
+• Eggnog is drunk hot, which is why it has always been ideal and typical of the cold seasons.
+But cold, it's delicious!
+It reminds me of a spiced milkshake—try it and you won't know which way you like it best!

-- You can also serve the punch directly into glasses, without foam.
-Simply apply a cinnamon stick and you will be luxurious.
+• You can serve the punch as well directly into glasses, without foam.
+Simply add a cinnamon stick and it'll be perfect.

 Comments